American Residential Services

-American Residential Services (ARS) is a United States network of plumbing, and home and commercial heating and air conditioning (HVAC) businesses, operating under the trade name ARS/Rescue Rooter.
+American Residential Services (ARS) is a United States network of home and commercial plumbing, heating and air conditioning (HVAC) businesses, operating under the trade name ARS/Rescue Rooter.
 The trade name came from the acquisition and merging of ARS and Rescue Rooter by their then-parent company ServiceMaster.
 They have locations in 24 states.
 The company is based in Memphis, Tennessee.
-The ARS mascots are Dandy and his sidekick Pronto.
+The ARS mascot is Dandy with his hat to align to that of our service heroes.

 History

 ARS was established in 1975.
 The name "Rescue Rooter" was trademarked in 1976 by the California-based Rescue Industries Inc. It was a family-owned West Coast plumbing and drain cleaning company.
 In 1996, ARS was founded to consolidate local and regional HVAC service companies.
-Shortly after, The Servicemaster Company, based in Downers Grove, Illinois, acquired both Rescue Rooter and ARS, in 1998 and 1999 respectively, and brought them together under the "ARS/Service Express" brand.
-The company eventually dropped the "Service Express brand and the parent brand was known primarily as “ARS/Rescue Rooter.”
+Shortly after, The ServiceMaster Company, based in Downers Grove, Illinois, acquired both Rescue Rooter and ARS, in 1998 and 1999 respectively, and brought them together under the "ARS/Service Express" brand.
+The company eventually dropped the Service Express brand and the parent brand was known primarily as “ARS/Rescue Rooter".

 In October 2006, ARS/Rescue Rooter was then acquired from ServiceMaster by two private equity firms, Caxton-Iseman Capital and Royal Palm Capital Partners, for $100 million.
 In May 2014, ARS was acquired by Charlesbank Capital Partners from Caxton-Iseman Capital and Royal Palm Capital Partners.

+Services and Operations

+Core service lines

+ARS, operating under the trade name ARS/Rescue Rooter, provides residential home services and selected light commercial services in the home-services sector.

+Its primary service lines include heating, ventilation, and air conditioning (HVAC), including repair, maintenance, installation, and replacement of air-conditioning systems, furnaces, heat pumps, ductless systems, and related accessories.
+The company also offers indoor air quality services, including UV air purifiers, whole-home humidifiers and dehumidifiers, and duct-cleaning systems.

+ARS also provides plumbing, drain, and sewer services, including plumbing repairs and installations, water heater and tankless water heater services, gas line work, drain and sewer line cleaning, trenchless replacements, sump pump service, and related drainage solutions.

+In some markets, the company also offers additional services such as attic insulation, radiant barrier installation, ventilation, and certain electrical services.

+Geographic Coverage and Scale

+ARS is headquartered in Memphis, Tennessee. and has built an extensive network across the United States.

+As of 2022, the company stated that it operated approximately 70 locally managed service centers across 24 U.S. states and employed approximately 6,000 people.

+The company's locations listing shows operations in California, Colorado, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Nebraska, Nevada, New Jersey, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, and Washington.

+According to GI Partners, ARS completes more than 1.2 million customer visits annually and is supported by a workforce of more than 6,000 employees, including approximately 2,500 skilled professionals.